-If you think about the essential reason why you work for living, that would all depend on “to undertake it when somebody needs help” .
-There are people who needs help, so you do it for them and you get paid, super simple.
+If you think about the essential reason why you work for a living, that would all depend on “to undertake it when somebody needs help”.
+Some people needs help, so you do it for them and you get paid, super simple.

 It’s exactly like this.
 There is a hole and people cannot cross there.
 So you fill it up.
 On another front, there is nothing wrong but you land up and people are crossing but making it harder to walk.
 Necessary jobs and unnecessary job.

-For example I’m a teacher.
-It’s not necessary for Japanese people to learn English to survive at all.
+For example, I’m a teacher.
+Japanese people don’t need to learn English to survive at all.
 I personally even think it’s ridiculous that Japanese government have decided that they will start teaching English at junior school.

 But I’m still seeking for jobs which are “really” needed.
 Volunteer works are without getting paid for sure.
 You shouldn’t die in a ditch to do that.
 Maybe what I’m talking about is somewhere between.

-We are the arrow thing in the car navigation.
+We are the arrows in the car navigation system.
 We are not the world itself.
 The arrow only let us know where we are – what we can do for the world.
 But if you mistake that truth and think you are the world… that’s what’s happening everywhere on Earth.